-To motivate this discussion, we will touch upon three topics, and the central role software testing plays in their success.
+To motivate this discussion, we will discuss three topics and the central role software testing plays in their success.
 These topics are value proposition, continuous delivery, and software product value.

 We briefly introduced the term value proposition in our article on solution architecture.
-Michael Lanning and Edward Michaels coined the term Value Proposition (VP) in their 1988 staff paper for McKinsey and co.
+Michael Lanning and Edward Michaels coined Value Proposition (VP) in their 1988 staff paper for McKinsey and co.

 The paper stated that “a business is a value delivery system“, and a value proposition is “a clear, simple statement of the benefits, both tangible and intangible, that the company will provide, along with the approximate price it will charge each customer segment for those benefits”.